pinoaffe/org-vcard/README.md

 The value of the `org-vcard-include-import-unknowns` (boolean) variable specifies whether the import process should include vCard properties not listed in the mapping being used.

-If you wish to use `org-vcard` in Emacs Lisp code, the primary function to work with is the `org-vcard-transfer-helper` function.

 <a name="tree"></a>